Gabriel Moreno Preview, Player Props: Diamondbacks vs. Reds

 Reds Pitching Rankings

-- The Reds have a 4.72 team ERA that ranks 25th among all MLB pitching staffs.
+- The Reds' 4.71 team ERA ranks 25th among all league pitching staffs.

-- Reds pitchers combine to allow the third-most home runs in baseball (180 total, 1.4 per game).
+- Reds pitchers combine to give up the fourth-most home runs in baseball (181 total, 1.4 per game).

-- Williamson (4-3) takes the mound for the Reds in his 18th start of the season.
-He's put together a 4.36 ERA in 86 2/3 innings pitched, with 76 strikeouts.

-- The left-hander last pitched on Saturday against the Toronto Blue Jays, when he tossed 5 2/3 innings, allowing four earned runs while giving up nine hits.
+- The right-hander last appeared on Sunday against the Toronto Blue Jays, when he threw three innings, allowing eight earned runs while giving up 10 hits.

-- The 25-year-old has a 4.36 ERA and 7.9 strikeouts per nine innings in 17 games this season, while allowing a batting average of .237 to his opponents.
+- The 24-year-old has put up an ERA of 4.72, with 12.3 strikeouts per nine innings, in 15 games this season.
+Opposing hitters have a .257 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.